Mariska Hargitay: Early life

 Mariska Magdolna Hargitay was born at Providence Saint John's Health Center in Santa Monica, California, to actress Jayne Mansfield.
-The biological father was later found to be singer Nelson Sardelli.
-She was conceived during her mother's marriage to Mickey Hargitay, so he was the legal father, and Mariska grew up believing he was her biological father as well.
-Her first and middle names are Hungarian and refer to Mary Magdalene (Mariska is a diminutive of Mary).
+She was conceived and was born during Mansfield's marriage to Mickey Hargitay and grew up believing he was her biological father.
+Hargitay did not learn of her true paternity until she was in her twenties; her biological father is Nelson Sardelli, Brazilian-born singer, actor, and comedian of Italian descent.
+Her first and middle names are Hungarian and translate to Mary Magdalene (Mariska is a Hungarian diminutive of Mary, meaning "Little Mary").
+Hargitay was named after her grandmother Mary.
+She was referred to as "Maria" after her mother's marriage to Matt Cimber, who was Italian-American.
 She was raised Catholic.
-Jayne Mansfield had four other children: Jayne Marie Mansfield, Miklós "Mickey" Hargitay, Jr., Zoltán Hargitay, and Antonio "Tony" Cimber.
+Mansfield had four other children, including Jayne Marie Mansfield.
+Hargitay also has three half-sisters from her biological father.

-In 1962, troubles arose in Mansfield and Hargitay's marriage after Mansfield had an affair with an Italian filmmaker.
-Mansfield and Hargitay divorced in May 1963, but a judge later found their Mexican divorce invalid.
-After Mansfield realized she was pregnant with Mariska, she and Hargitay reconciled in January 1964.
-However, they soon separated again.
-In August 1964, Hargitay's mother successfully petitioned the court to rule the Mexican divorce legal.

-On June 29, 1967, Mariska, her mother, and Mansfield's boyfriend Sam Brody were in an automobile crash on a stretch of U.S. Route 90 between New Orleans and Bay St. Louis, Mississippi.
-The accident ripped off the top of the car, instantly killing Mansfield, Brody, and the driver, Ronnie Harrison.
-Asleep in the back of the vehicle, three-and-a-half-year-old Mariska and her brothers, Miklós and Zoltán, escaped with minor injuries.
-The accident left Mariska with a zig-zag scar on her head.
+On June 29, 1967, Hargitay, two of her brothers, Mansfield, Sam Brody (Mansfield's then-boyfriend), and driver Ronald Harrison were in an automobile crash on a stretch of U.S. Route 90 between New Orleans and Bay St. Louis, Mississippi.
+The accident ripped off the top of the car, instantly killing Mansfield, Brody, and Harrison.
+Asleep in the back of the vehicle, three-and-a-half-year-old Hargitay and her brothers escaped with minor injuries.
+The accident left Hargitay with a zig-zag scar on her head.

-After the death of their mother, Hargitay and her brothers were raised by Mickey Hargitay and his third wife, Ellen Siano.
-Hargitay dislikes comparisons with her famous mother and, at age 18, said, "My dad was Mr. Universe, so it would be fun for me to be Miss Universe."
+After Mansfield's death, Hargitay and her brothers were raised by Mickey Hargitay and his third wife, Ellen Siano.
 Hargitay has said that the early loss of her mother left "a hole in my life that won't ever be filled.
 I will never get over it.
 I will always be a girl who lost her mom."

-While a student at her Catholic secondary school, Marymount High School, Hargitay was active in cheerleading, student government, athletics, and the theater program.
-She enjoyed acting and enrolled at UCLA after graduation from high school in 1982.
+Hargitay began attending the University of California, Los Angeles (UCLA) in 1982 as a theater arts major.
 That same year, Hargitay was crowned Miss Beverly Hills USA.
 By the time she was a freshman in college, Hargitay had an agent and several small roles to her credit.
 She attended UCLA School of Theater Film and Television where she was a member of Kappa Kappa Gamma.
-She left before completing her degree.
+She left college before completing her degree.

 Hargitay attended Groundlings Theatre and School in Los Angeles.